ash/raku-course/essentials/numbers/exercises/tens/index.md

 ## Problem

-Create a program that asks to enter an positive integer number and prints the digit corresponding to the number of _tens_ in it.
+Create a program that asks to enter a positive integer number and prints the digit corresponding to the number of _tens_ in it.

 ## Example